apex/up/docs/commands.md

 ## build

-Build zip file, typically only helpful for debugging the contents, note that you may also use `up build -v` to view what is added to the zip.
+Build zip file, typically only helpful for inspecting its contents.
+If you're interested in seeing what files are causing bloat, use the `--size` flag to list files by size descending.

 ```

 Usage:

-  up build
+  up build [<flags>]

 Flags: